 We considered potential risks for all three charge card programs and analyzed each risk to determine the risk's impact and likelihood.
 We consider the greatest risk to the NCUA to be reputational risk.
 The NCUA is a regulatory agency, and therefore reputation is paramount to its effectiveness.
-We also considered control gaps created by staffing changes and vacancies as a risk.
-Due to a reorganization within OCFO, the Charge Card Coordinator responsibilities were divided between two individuals within the department.
-The purchase card responsibilities moved to the Division of Procurement and Facilities Management within OCFO while the travel card responsibilities remained with the Division of Financial Control.
-However, based on the results of our prior audits and reviews and internal controls in place related to these programs, we determined the likelihood and impact of these risks would not increase the overall risk for fiscal year 2016.
+We also considered internal control gaps created by staffing changes and vacancies as a risk.